All Products

 sink.insert.check-and-put.null-as

-When you perform the conditional update operation, if the old data record is null, the null value is regarded as the valid value of this option.
+During a conditional update, if the old data is null, the null value is treated as the effective value configured by this parameter.

 String